leftCoast/LC_blockFile/README.md

 Tools for manipulating as SD file like RAM.
 Manages multiple blocks of data in a single file.

-The LC_blockFile library enables you create a blockFile object that manages a file like it was a gigantic heap of RAM.
+**LC_blockFile overview :** The LC_blockFile library enables you create a blockFile object that manages a file like it was a gigantic heap of RAM.

 The blockFile object associates itself to a single file on your SD card.
 A blockFile object is created with a fullpath to a file that it either creates, or has already been created.